 Cream together butter and sugars.
 Add eggs and vanilla, mixing well.
-Sift together salt, soda, and 2 1/4 cups flour, then add to butter mixture, blending well.
-Add more flour as needed.
+Sift together salt, soda, flour and cocoa, then add to butter mixture, blending well.
 Add nuts and chocolate chips.
-Refrigerate for 15 minutes or longer.
-Keep remainder refrigerated while baking each batch.
-Spoon onto cookie sheet and bake at 375 degrees for 10-12 minutes.
-Remove just before done and let finish cooking on the baking sheet.
-Cool on plate or baking rack covered with parchment.
+Spoon onto cookie sheet and bake at 350 degrees for 10-12 minutes.
+Cool on cooling rack.

 - 1 cup flour